Explore synthetic monitor results

 To understand the history of passing and failing executions, view the Synthetic monitor details page for the synthetic monitor:

-1. In the Google Cloud console, select Monitoring, and then select Synthetic monitoring, or click the following button:
+1. In the navigation panel of the Google Cloud console, select Monitoring, and then select Synthetic monitoring:

 Go to Synthetic monitoring